-There is a “synthetic ocean”, its waves lap on the outskirts of the city and I have been called to bathe in its water.
-I am shown into a room with a shower, a bench and a car sized pod which contains a body of water which is being illuminated by blue LEDs.
+There is a “synthetic ocean”, its waves lap on the outskirts of Auckland city (Que faire à Auckland). and I have been called to bathe in its water.
+I am shown into a room with a shower, a bench car-sized sized pod which contains a body of water which is being illuminated by blue LEDs.

 After removing my clothes I shower and dip my toe in the water.
 It is thick and silky and the temperature of a human body.
 Lying down I am buoyant, Like lying on a bed of water.
 The lid of the pod comes down over me, I am weightless.
 To my surprise the complete silence and pitch black only last a few moments.
 I find myself not deprived of sense but overwhelmed by them.

-My mouth and nose are now the interface between two fluids, air and water.
-As I breath the upper liquid in through my nose it is drawn below the surface into my lungs which are submerged below the surface of the lower liquid.
-With each breath in I feel my body rise and with each exhalation it gently sinks.
+My mouth and nose are now the interfaces between two fluids, air and water.
+As I breathe the upper liquid in through my nose it is drawn below the surface into my lungs which are submerged below the surface of the lower liquid.
+With each breath in I feel my body rise and with each exhalation, it gently sinks.

 I start to wonder again, what I should be doing in the tank?
 I realize that my body knows what it wants.
 I rest my attention back on the sensations of my body.
 I feel my muscles releasing tension, I am becoming rubber.
 My body wants to move, its fun, like being in a womb, kicking off the walls and feeling my body bob on the surface.
 Gentle music comes on, an hour has passed, opening the shell of the tank the dim light above the basin is blinding.
 Stepping out of my private ocean my body feels supple.
 I feel that I will return to answer the call of this ocean again soon.

 The Isomind Programme has the potential to help change your life for the better- but you need to do the work.
 For me, the idea of finding time to float twice a week sounded incredible- and impossible.
 Time-wise, I was just scraping by… it felt like all of my time was already reserved for dealing […]Read more